-A Wireless Starter Kit with the BRD4150B Radio Board is an excellent starting point to get familiar with the EFR32TM Mighty Gecko Wireless System-on-Chip, and it provides all necessary tools for developing a Silicon Labs wireless application.
+A Wireless Starter Kit with the BRD4168A Radio Board is an excellent starting point to get familiar with the EFR32TM Mighty Gecko Wireless System-on-Chip.
+It also provides all necessary tools for developing a Silicon Labs wireless application.

-BRD4150B is a plug-in board for the Wireless Starter Kit Mainboard.
-It is a complete reference design for the EFR32MG1 Wireless SoC, with matching networks for 19.5 dBm output power, a 2.4 GHz PCB antenna, and an SMA connector for the 915 MHz band.
+BRD4168A is a plug-in board for the Wireless Starter Kit Mainboard.
+It is a complete reference design for the EFR32MG13 Wireless SoC, with matching network and a PCB antenna for 19 dBm output power in the 2.4 GHz band.

-The Wireless Starter Kit Mainboard contains an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging the attached radio board as well as external hardware.
-The Mainboard also contains sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.
+The Wireless Starter Kit Mainboard contains an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging of the attached radio board as well as external hardware.
+The mainboard also contains sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.

-This document describes how to use the BRD4150B Radio Board together with a Wireless Starter Kit Mainboard.
+This document describes how to use the BRD4168A Radio Board together with a Wireless Starter Kit Mainboard.

-BRD4150B RADIO BOARD FEATURES
+BRD4168A RADIO BOARD FEATURES

-- EFR32MG1 Mighty Gecko Wireless SoC with 256 kB Flash, and 32 kB RAM (EFR32MG1P233F256GM48)
+- EFR32MG13 Mighty Gecko Wireless SoC with 512 kB Flash and 64 kB RAM (EFR32MG13P732F512GM48). - Inverted-F PCB antenna (2.4 GHz band) - 8 Mbit low-power serial flash for over-theair upgrades.

-- Dual band integrated radio transceiver

-- 19.5 dBm output power

-- Inverted-F PCB antenna (2.4 GHz)

-- · SMA antenna connector (915 MHz)

-- 8 Mbit low-power serial flash for over-theair upgrades.